Your Product Analysis:

 Sonora Herbicide is safe to use around children and pets when applied according to the product label instructions.
 Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

-Do not allow children and pets to enter treated areas until 24 hours have passed after application.
+Do not allow children and pets to enter treated areas until 24 hours after application.

 Special Considerations

-Do not transfer livestock from treated grazing areas, or from feeding of treated hay, to sensitive broadleaf crop areas without first allowing 3 days of grazing on an untreated pasture (or feeding of untreated hay).
-If livestock are transferred within less than 3 days of grazing untreated pasture or eating untreated hay, urine and manure may contain enough clopyralid to cause injury to sensitive broadleaf plants.
+Do not transfer livestock from treated grazing areas or from feeding of treated hay to sensitive broadleaf crop areas without first allowing 3 days of grazing on an untreated pasture (or feeding of untreated hay).
+If livestock is transferred within less than 3 days of grazing untreated pasture or eating untreated hay, urine, and manure may contain enough clopyralid to cause injury to sensitive broadleaf plants.

 AvailabilityOnline